Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-VM.md

 ## What is Virtual Machine?
 For understanding Virtual machine (VM) we will have to understand what Virtualization is.

-- **Virtualization** is a software based or virtual version of something, that be compute, storage, networking, servers or applications.
+- **Virtualization** is a software-based or virtual version of something, that computes, storage, networking, servers, or applications.
 And Hypervisor makes Virtualization possible.

-- **Hypervisor** is a piece of software that runs above host or server.
+- **Hypervisor** is a piece of software that runs above the host or server.

     - There are 2 types of hypervisors:

-        1. Type 1: It is installed directly on top of physical server.
+        1. Type 1: It is installed directly on top of a physical server.

         2. Type 2: Here there is a layer of Host operating system (OS) between the hardware and Hypervisor (as we are using here).

-A VM is an OS or application environment that is installed on software, which imitates dedicated physical server.
-A VM provides an isolated environment for running its own OS and applications independently from the underlying host system or from other VMs on that host.
+A VM is an OS or application environment that is installed on software, which imitates a dedicated physical server.
+A VM provides an isolated environment for running its OS and applications independently from the underlying host system or from other VMs on that host.
 The VM's OS is commonly referred to as the guest OS, and it can be the same as or different from the host OS or the other VMs.

 ## Setting up VM
 Here I will be setting up two VMs:

 1. For Jenkins Deployment.
-2. For DVNA server.
+2. For the DVNA server.

-In virtual Box Click on `NEW` icon to create a new machine.
+In virtual Box Click on the `NEW` icon to create a new machine.
 Later follow the steps as given below:

 ### Name and operating system